aafarokh/WBB_NWK/README.md

 For web applications such as WBB, it is extremely handy to merge every signal with the corresponding information from the metadata file in one single filein .json format.

 The code JsonAdoptor.m is a script that megres these information and save each new signal in .json format in aprallel with .txt file that already exists.
 The code uses the function saveAsJSON.m written by ... from  .... (find the original file that I have used online).
-This code helps researchers and web developers along with bioengineers to save any signal in .txt. format along with its information as a .json file using matlab.
+This code helps researchers and web developers along with bioengineers to save any signal in .txt format along with its information as a .json file using matlab.

 One output example looks like this:

 ![json](https://user-images.githubusercontent.com/39968388/115379804-2ae84000-a1d2-11eb-91ba-23323dbf44f7.png)

 # Clean up the data set; FileCleaner.m